Who can we trust? LLM-as-a-jury for Comparative Assessment: Comparative Assessment

-In this work, we also systematically evaluate one common form of probability inconsistency, i.e. the violation of transitivity.
+\textbf{Cycle inconsistency rate.} In this work, we also systematically evaluate one common form of probability inconsistency, i.e. the violation of transitivity.
 For a triplet of items $(i,j,k)$, a cycle inconsistency occurs if the preferences form a directed loop, i.e. $i \succ j$, $j \succ k$, and $k \succ i$.
 The prevalence of such cycles indicates the degree to which a judge's probabilities deviate from any latent skill-based model.
 Violations of transitivity are formalised as \emph{pairwise transitivity inconsistency} in prior work~\cite{wang2025trustjudge}, which characterises inconsistency via directed cycles over subsets of size $k \geq 3$.
 In this paper, we focus on the $k=3$ case and quantify transitivity inconsistency using the rate of directed 3-cycles.
-To quantify this behaviour, we define a \emph{cycle inconsistency rate}.
-Given pairwise preference probabilities $p_{ij}$, we define the adjacency matrix $A \in \{0, 1\}^{n \times n}$ such that
+To quantify this behaviour, we define a \emph{cycle inconsistency rate} (CycleRate, Eq.~\eqref{eq:cyclerate}).
+Given pairwise preference probabilities $p_{ij}$, the adjacency matrix $A \in \{0, 1\}^{n \times n}$ is defined such that

 Here, we focus on cycles of length three, noting that longer cycles may also exist.
 A cycle is present for a triplet $(i,j,k)$ if either orientation of a directed 3-cycle occurs.
 The total number of such cycles is computed as